coderefinery/presentations/2024-liu-org.md

 - How can skills taught and learned in CodeRefinery workshops be put to use for the field of computational materials science?

 - The National Academic Infrastructure for Supercomputing in Sweden (NAISS) caters for users of high performing computing resources at higher education institutes in Sweden.
-Computational materials science codes account for around 25% of the usage at NAISS systems.

 - The PDC center for higher permance computing, KTH, is part of NAISS.
 PDC is operating the Dardel HPE Cray EX supercomputer, equipped with AMD CPUs and GPUs

 - Staff at PDC collaborate with staff at other NAISS centers and the LUMI supercomputer.
-For instance, best practice and expertise on one specific application program at one center, can be shared with staff and users at other centers.
+Expertise on one specific application program at one center, can be shared between centers.

 ---